pyxcode/readme/readme.md

 I’m fascinated by autonomy, both human and artificial.

-My goal is to contribute to technologies that make exploration sustainable and meaningful, wherever we will go next.
+My goal is to contribute to technologies deepening human understanding of the world.

 # Examples of projects

 ## [CallX](https://callx.fr)
 - Founder
-- AI sales coach that analyzes real sales calls using Whisper and GPT to provide structured feedback and actionable insights for teams.
+- AI sales coach that analyzes real sales calls using Whisper and NLP to provide structured feedback and actionable insights for teams.
-- Built with **FastAPI**, **Python**, and **OpenAI APIs**.

 ## [IFRD – Institut Français de Recherche Dermatologique](https://ifrd.fr)
 - Founder